 ABOUT IRIS

-Innovations in Recovery hrough Infrastructure Support (IRIS) is a National Institutes of Health, National Institute on Drug Abuse funded initiative led by Principal Investigators, Drs.
-Jay Unick and Michelle Tuten from the University of Maryland School of Social Work (UMSSW).
+Innovations in Recovery through Infrastructure Support (IRIS) is a National Institutes of Health, National Institute on Drug Abuse HEAL-funded initiative led by Principal Investigator, Dr. Jay Unick, from the University of Maryland School of Social Work (UMSSW).

 The IRIS Leadership Committee and the broader IRIS network are made up of partners engaged in research, policy advocacy, training and technical assistance, clinical work, and other forms of service provision.